 My name is Brian Zambrano and this is my tiny corner of the internet where I (mostly) talk about software and related technology.
 I currently reside in Fort Collins, CO with my wife and twin boys.
 In addition to software I really like the outdoors, coffee and cycling.

-You can read more about my professional background on my LinkedIn profile to the left.
+You can read more about my professional background on my LinkedIn profile.
 In a nutshell, I grew up in Sunnyvale, CA and originally studied Materials Engineering at Cal Poly, San Luis Obispo.
 I ended up back home in the middle of the first dot-com boom in 2000 and fell into software.
-Eventually I got a second degree in computer science from San Francisco State.
+Eventually I got a second degree in computer science from San Francisco State University.

 Areas of interest

-I taught myself Python around 2001 and have been using continually since then and professionally since 2005.
+I taught myself Python around 2001 and have been using continually since then.
 In addition to Python my current areas of interest are:

 - Serverless applications and architecture